About the Southland Symphony Orchestra & Chorus:

 More About the Southland Symphony Orchestra

 The Southland Symphony presented its first concert in Ontario on Sunday, December 11, 2011.
 The orchestra’s founder and director, Dr. Sylvia Lee Mann, who had recently relocated to the area, saw a need and an opportunity to bring symphonic music to the larger Ontario Community, a community which was already embracing arts and culture.
-Since that first concert, we have presented many, many free, full-orchestra concerts for this community.
-We have presented internationally renowned musicians from all over the globe, performing music of the greatest composers of history, and music of great composers still living today.
+Since that first concert, we have presented many, many full-orchestra concerts for this community, as well as chamber music and educational concerts.
+We have presented internationally renowned musicians from all over the globe, performing music of the greatest composers in history, and music of great composers still living today.

 " Our purpose is to enrich our community by engaging audiences and inspiring a love of music through exciting live symphony performances, innovative programming, and educational outreach."
 We offer opportunities for the community to experience the very best in music, “right in their own back-yards.”
 No long drives to downtown Los Angeles, no expensive parking.
 Arts and music for our community, in our community.

-The Southland Symphony Orchestra is a true community orchestra, providing fantastic opportunities for qualified musicians to experience and perform live music of the highest quality.
-We welcome musicians of all ages and from all walks of life: Students and senior citizens, professionals and amateurs: Hobbyist, Professional, Retired….
+The Southland Symphony Orchestra is a true community orchestra, providing fantastic opportunities for qualified musicians to experience and perform live music at the highest level.
+We welcome musicians of all ages and from all walks of life: Students and senior citizens, professionals and amateurs: Hobbyist, professional, retired….
 All are welcome.
+We are proud to welcome the many professional musicians who partner with us in our performances, and the many world-class guest artists who have graced our stage.

 Are you a musician, and would you like a chance to participate?